PHPOffice/PhpSpreadsheet/Documentation/markdown/Features/Autofilters/03-Autofilter-Expressions.md

 $columnFilter = $autoFilter->getColumn('C');
 ```

-This returns an autoFilter column object, and you can then apply filters to that column.
+This returns an autoFilter column object, and you can then apply filter expressions to that column.

 There are a number of different types of autofilter expressions.
 The most commonly used are: